NethServer/docs/developer-manual/en/directory.rst

 But there is also an :index:`overlay` which maps the domain name to the base DN.
 For example, given the domain *mydomain.com*, the corresponding DN will be **dc=mydomain,dc=com**.

-Accounts re saved inside following branches:
+Accounts are saved inside following branches:

 * Users: ou=People,dc=directory,dc=nh
 * Groups: ou=Groups,dc=directory,dc=nh